-I am currently a Marie Curie Fellow at Plyomouth University.
-In the past, I have worked as a senior research fellow in a leading neuroscience institution in India on a project that was aimed at investigating how mathematical notations and symbols modulate attention networks in the brain (2010-2013).
+I am currently a Postdoctoral Research Fellow at Queen Margaret University in Edinburgh.
+In 2017, I obtained a doctorate in Cognitive neuroscience and Psychology and worked as a Marie Curie Fellow at the University of Plymouth on the project “The Risky Side of Creativity”.
+In the past, I have been employed as a senior research fellow in a leading neuroscience institution in India on a project that was aimed at investigating how mathematical notations and symbols modulate attention networks in the brain (2010-2013).
 As a part of my master’s degree in information technology and engineering, I have developed and published a support vector machine based software toolkit for prediction of micro-RNAs in human genome (2008-2010) [for more info, please refer to publications above].

 I have used Psychopy, E-basic + E-studio (E-prime) and Presentation to support my research in the past.
 I have developed a software toolkit for machine learning based classification of human genome and a Matlab Toolbox for automated dynamic causal model generation.
 I have an experience in designing, collecting and analysing neuroimaging (functional MRI), eye tracking and behavioural data from human participants.
-I use both Bayesian and Frequentist statistical analysis techniques to complement my research (SPSS and JASP).
+I use both Bayesian and Frequentist statistical analysis techniques to complement my research (R, SPSS & JASP).

 Co-founder and Co-organiser of CogNovo seminar series, student representative for Marie Curie Fellows, mentor for bachelors and masters research students.